 1 Execution site(s)

-Kazimir V., born in 1923, remembered: “The whole town was burned at the beginning of the war because of bombardments.
+Kazimir V., born in 1923: “The whole town was burned down at the beginning of the war during the bombings.
 The Germans established a military Kommandantur.
-It was located in the building that is currently the recruitment office for the army.
+It was located in the current army recruitment office.
 The burgomaster was appointed.
-I don’t know who he was prior to the war.
-They also created a police unit with volunteers.
-Little by little they installed their power.
-Once it was done, the posters reading that all partisans and Jews would be punished to death were posted throughout the town.”
+I don’t know what he did before the war.
+They also set up a police unit with volunteers.
+Their power slowly increased.
+They then put up posters all over town, which stated that all partisans and Jews were to be put to death.”
 (Testimony n° 675, interviewed in Berezino, on July 14, 2013).

-“We the undersigned the members of the commission […] opened the mass grave located in the town of Berezino, 150m away of the Internatsionalnaya Street.
+“We the undersigned the members of the commission […] opened the mass grave located in the town of Berezino, 150m from Internatsionalnaya Street.
 It was established that the pit was dug at the end of 1941.
-It measured 22m long, 15m wide and 2m deep.
+It measured 22m in length, 15m wide and 2m deep.
 1,000 Soviet civilians were buried there”.
 [Act drawn up in November 1944 by the State Extraordinary Commission; RG 22.002M.
 7021-87-2]

-“Approximatively in January 1942 the Jews from the surrounding area of Berezino were confined to one street, not far away from the headquarters.
+“Around January 1942 the Jews from the surrounding area of Berezino were confined to one street, not far away from the headquarters.
 The street was surrounded by barbed wire.
-Later, this area, composed of several houses fenced in with barbed wire with the Jews inside, was transformed into a camp.
-The Jews went in and out of the camp to go work inside the military administration.
-The women were employed in the kitchen or did other types of work, for instance, transport logs, clean streets from snow.
+This area, composed of several houses fenced in with barbed wire where the Jews resided, was later transformed into a camp.
+The Jews went in and out of the camp to go to work for the military administration.
+The women were employed in the kitchen or did other types of work, such as transporting logs and sweeping snow from the streets.
 The men and children were subject to work as well.
-I don’t know if the inmates were given food inside the camp, but those women who worked inside the base of our battalion were given some food by us.”
+I don’t know if the inmates were given food inside the camp, but we gave some food to women who worked at our battalion’s base.”
 [Deposition of a soldier of the battalion 452, Josef C., given on April 20, 1964; B162-3287 p.43]

-Berezino is located about 100 km east of Minsk.
-The first records about the Jewish population dates back to the 17th century.
+Berezino is located about 100km east of Minsk.
+The first records of the Jewish population date back to the 17th century.
 Throughout history, the Jews suffered from different waves of pogroms (in 1649 and in 1920).
-In 1847, the community numbered 1,289 and by 1897 it increased to 3,377 comprising, 70% of the total population.
-The majority of Jews lived off small scale trading and handcrafting.
+In 1847, the community numbered 1,289 and by 1897 it increased to 3,377, around 70% of the total population of the town.
+The majority of Jews lived off small scale trading and artisan manufacturing.
 There were several artisan cooperatives and a kolkhoz.
 According to the census, on the eve of the war, 1,536 Jews lived in the town.
-The Germans occupied the town on July 3, 1941.
-A small number of Jews managed to evacuate before the occupation.
+The Germans occupied the town on July 3rd 1941.
+A small number of Jews managed to flee before the occupation.

-Shortly after the Germans arrived, all Jews were registered and marked with yellow distinguishing badges.
-They were subjected to perform different kinds of forced labor.
-The ghetto was established in the late summer or early fall on the Internatsionalnaya street.
-It was fenced in with barbed wire and it was forbidden to leave its territory.
-The first execution was conducted in August-September against 150 Jews who were shot by German security police in order to prevent the resistance.
-The ghetto was liquidated on January 31 or February 1, 1942.
+Shortly after the Germans arrived, all Jews were registered and marked with yellow badges.
+They were force to carry out different types of labor.
+The ghetto was set up in the late summer or early fall on the Internatsionalnaya street.
+It was fenced in with barbed wire, and it was forbidden to leave its territory.
+The first execution was conducted in August-September on 150 Jews who were shot by German security police as a warning to any possible resistance.
+The ghetto was liquidated on January 31st or February 1st 1942.
 As the ground was frozen, the Germans used grenades to makes pits.
-On this day 940 (962 according to Martin Dean) Jews were shot by Einsatzkommando 8, assisted by German Security police, SD, and local police.
-Before being killed, the Jews were taken to two huts located close to the site where they were forced to disrobe and then in small groups they walked towards the pit where they were shot by two SS soldiers who fired in turns.
-Most probably, the babies were not killed but thrown alive in the pit.
-The executions in Berezino were not the only ones.
-The extermination was conducted in the entire district.
-Thus, about 200-250 Jews from Berezino were moved to Pohost where they were shot in early 1942.
+940 (962 according to Martin Dean) Jews were shot by Einsatzkommando 8, assisted by German Security police, the SD, and local police.
+Before being killed, the Jews were taken to two huts located close to the site where they were forced to undress.
+They were the taken in small groups towards the pit where they were shot by two SS soldiers, who took turns to shoot.
+The babies were most likely thrown into the pit alive.
+The executions in Berezino were not the only ones in the district.
+About 200-250 Jews from Berezino were moved to Pohost where they were shot in early 1942.

 For more information about the execution of Jews in Novosyolki, please, refer to the corresponding profile.